shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 When a creature is hit with the scepter, they get Petrified.
 **Saving throw**: Charisma DC10

-For each petrified creature within 30ft of it, the scepter gets +1 atk and +1 DC, up to 20.
+For each petrified creature within 30ft of it, the scepter gets +1 atk and +1 DC, up to 10.

 # Stone Breastplate

+Very Rare

 \+6 AC, -5ft, -5 Stealth